MaillPierre/SWKrimpSim/SWPattern/README.md

 Includes JenaUtils classes.

 TODO:
-- Hide the passage through files of SMPF to passe only transactions, transactions indexes and Itemsets between classes
 - Implement KRIMP

+DONE:
+- Hide the passage through files of SMPF to passe only transactions, transactions indexes and Itemsets between classes (14/06/17)

 Idea:
 - Apply pattern sampling to the maximal frequent patterns ?
+	- Loosing the support information -> use weighting technique of pattern sampling -> need to retrieve number of apparition of each element of the maximal itemsets